-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name Armitage first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the county of Yorkshire in eastern England.
 Records show that most, if not all of the bearers of the surname can be traced back to a family living at Hermitage Bridge in Almondbury, near Huddersfield in the 13th century.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Armitage has appeared include Armitage, Hermitage, Ermytache, Ermitage, Armitach, Hermitack, Armitack and many more.

 This web page shows only a small excerpt of our Armitage research.
-Another 175 words (12 lines of text) covering the years 1379, 1596, 1662, and 1850 are included under the topic Early Armitage History in all our PDF Extended History products.
+Another 175 words (12 lines of text) covering the years 1379, 1596, 1662, 1850 and 1655 are included under the topic Early Armitage History in all our PDF Extended History products.